115AKIRA/deathgame/README.md

 # Deathgame

-Link to online documentation made with Compodoc : https://115akira.github.io/deathgame-documentation/
+Link to online documentation made with Compodoc : https://115akira.github.io/deathgame-documentation/.
+The code is also documented.

 __Deathgame__ is an online app inspired by Brantsteele's Hunger Games simulator and Orteil's Murder Games.
 The goal of this project is to make a game with the ability to edit scenarios like the Hunger Game Simulator, while also having lots of options for the participants like in Murder Games.